vaibhavnsut7/Falcon-Assignment/README.md

 5. matplotlib.pyplot(used in Plotting graphs,bars)

 This project runs on jupyter Notebook.
-Query the data using GraphQL on Uniswap, Connect the GraphQL to python pandas using json by providing the URL of query. to visualize the data pandas module is used and basically the dataframe of pandas.
+Query the data using GraphQL on Uniswap, Connect the GraphQL to python using json in jupyter notebook( can be accessed through Anaconda) by providing the URL of query.
+To visualize the data pandas module is used and basically the dataframe of pandas.